 “On the learning platform Moodle, students receive a written introduction to the course of the examamination as well as legal information and a quick guide to all necessary clicks on the PC.
 A Word document with the exam tasks will be released for download right on time.
-The supervising lecturer gives a short introduction to the examination via webinar.
-During the exam, the lecturer is available to the students via chat for further questions in the webinar room, the so called virtual "examination room".
+The supervising lecturer gives online a short introduction to the examination.
+During the exam, the lecturer is available to the students via chat for further questions in the so called virtual "examination room".
 At the end of the processing time, the students upload the documents with their exam answers to Moodle" says Dr. Laux.

 And how would you see if someone "cheats"?